ArtifactDB/artifactdb-docker/README.md

 # ArtifactDB Docker

-This repo allows to build a docker image that can be used to deploy a instance of ArtifactDB, ie. backend/api.
+This repo provides build instructions for a docker image that can be used to deploy a instance of ArtifactDB, ie. backend/api.
-The image itself can be used as-is to run a vanilla instance, without any customizations.
-It can also be used as base image for instance requiring custom logic (eg. custom REST API endpoints, custom backend tasks, etc...)
+The image itself can be:
+- used as-is to run a vanilla instance, without any customizations.
+The app/api code used can be found under `src` folder.
+- used as base image for instance requiring custom logic (eg. custom REST API endpoints, custom backend tasks, etc...).
+Such a customize instance would then provide the equivalent of the `src` folder, overriding eg. manager classes, configuration sections, etc...

 ### Git submodules